Project31/ansible-kubernetes-openshift-pi3/tools/README.md

 ## setup_nat_on_osx.sh

-This is a small script for setting up NAT in order to connect an OS X machine to the cluster.
+This is a small script for setting up NAT in order to let  an OS X machine forward traffic from the cluster.
 It expects two arguments, the first is your external interface to the the internet (e.g. `en0`), the other the WiFi interface used to connect to the cluster.

 The steps in details, shamelessly stolen from this [StackExchange answer](http://apple.stackexchange.com/a/192183):